-A Diploma course is more detailed than a certificate one, but less than a degree programme, and takes a year or two to complete.
-Diploma programmes are usually more technical.
+A Diploma course is more detailed than a certificate one, but less than a degree program, and takes a year or two to complete.
+Diploma programs are usually more technical.

-The Diploma course will only provide you with an in-depth perception of your subject area, which you can explore even further during a degree programme.
+The Diploma course will only provide you with an in-depth perception of your subject area, which you can explore even further during a degree program.

 Diploma courses offer field-specific classes specially designed to equip you with the essential knowledge you need to be successful in today’s job market.
 It also provides hands-on experience, so you can acquire and practice the skills you will apply daily.

-The admission to diploma course can be taken right after passing the high school examination.
+Admission to a diploma course can be taken right after passing the high school examination.

 There are two major types of diploma—